 R&D expenditures per capita are the highest in the developed countries.
-In Poland, the same expenditures are 5 times lower than the average of expenditures in the UE.
+In Poland, the same expenses are five times lower than the average of spending in the UE.

 The growth of the indicator seems to be promising.
-Over the last decade, the total intramural R&D expenditure in Poland increased nearly 4 times while the UE average grew just by one-third.
+Over the last decade, the total intramural R&D expenditure in Poland increased nearly four times while the UE average grew just by one-third.